-For taxpayers certified prior to April 1, 2005, the credit for real property taxes paid is the product of three factors:
+The credit for real property taxes paid is the product of three factors:

 - 1. a benefit period factor which is based on the number of years the taxpayer has been certified as a QEZE; - 2. an employment increase factor which varies depending upon the number of jobs created by the QEZE; and - 3. eligible real property taxes paid by the QEZE.